Strong Secrecy from Channel Resolvability: Applications

 is an achievable rate for the conceptual wiretap channel.
 Since this channel allows one to transmit uniformly distributed messages, $R$ is also an achievable secret-key rate for the source model.
-The second lower bound is obtained by reversing the role of $\rvX^n$ and $\rvY^n$ in the steps above.
 For i.i.d. discrete sources, a similar proof based on Corollary~\ref{cor:strong_secrecy_memoryless} in place of Corollary~\ref{cor:wtc} shows that the result holds for metric $\metric{1}$ as well.
+The proof of the converse is an information-spectrum version of the converse in~\cite{Ahlswede1993} and is omitted for brevity. \end{IEEEproof}